 "It'll be good for you, Cody.
 You won't have to get as much needles as you would without the port.
 That's good, right?"

 "At least it will make you better," Ryan said, agreeing.

-The woman adjusted her white coat and shook hands with Theresa.
+Once everyone had a seat, the woman adjusted her white coat and shook hands with Theresa.
 "I'm Dr. Yelena," she said.
 "I'm going to be Cody's medical oncologist."

-"Not really, no," Theresa answered honestly.
+"Not really, no," said Theresa.

 "We did happen to notice that he had easy bruising, which is a symptom of leukemia," said Dr. Yelena.
 "How long did that go on for?"

 "As far as we noticed, just a couple days."